 Specific Installation Guidelines

-For commercial installations make sure flooring materials are removed from packaging at least 48 hours prior to installation, (planks may be stacked, but must be rested flat) and allowed to condition in the room where the installation is to take place.
-Room temperature must be kept between 64°F - 79°F (18°C - 26°C).
+At least 48 hours prior to installation, Korlok must be removed from packaging (product may be stacked, but must be rested flat) and allowed to acclimatise in the room where the installation is to take place.
+Room temperature should be kept between 18°C - 26°C (64°F - 79°F).

-For residential installations, acclimation is not essential if the product temperature is already in the range 64°F - 79°F (18°C - 26°C).
+For residential installations, acclimatisation is not essential if the product temperature is already in the range 18°C - 26°C (64°F - 79°F).

-Subfloor PreparationAll subfloors should be solid, smooth, level i.e. less than 3/16” in any 10’ diameter range (5mm in any 3m), sound, clean, less than 95% RH, swept and free of all debris before Korlok flooring is installed.
+The subfloor should be solid, smooth, level i.e. less than 3/16” in any 10’ diameter range (5mm in any 3m), sound, clean, less than 95% RH swept and free of all debris before Korlok flooring is installed.

 Old Adhesive residues